neura-sx/graphene-book/book/interfaces/tutorial-interacting-with-witness.md

 ```
 {"id":888,"result":2}
 ```
 So in this case the database API id is `2` but it might be different in your case.
-You need to use this id, by replacing the `DATABASE_API_ID` placeholder, when you run the subsequent calls:
+You need to use this id, by replacing the `DATABASE_API_ID` placeholder, when you run the following API calls:
 ```
 {"id":888,"method":"call","params":[DATABASE_API_ID,"get_config",[]]}
 {"id":888,"method":"call","params":[DATABASE_API_ID,"get_chain_id",[]]}